ligato/docs/docs/tutorials/07_vpp-connection.md

 vpp#
 ```

-This output shows us that the MAC address was set to the value we defined in the binary API call.
+This output shows you that the MAC address equals the value defined in the binary API call.

+---

 #### 3. Asynchronous VPP call

-Here we will configure several loopback interfaces asynchronously.
-This means we do not process API calls one-by-one but rather put all request messages out at once and then process the replies later.
+In this section, you will configure several loopback interfaces asynchronously.
+You won't process API calls one-by-one, but rather send all request messages out at once, and then process the replies later.

-Let's start with another method and prepare two more requests.
-We will use different MAC addresses for better resolution:
+Start with another method and prepare two more requests.
+Use different MAC addresses:
 ```go
 func (p *HelloWorld) asyncVppCall() {
 	request1 := &interfaces.CreateLoopback{